cpvrlab/SLProject_doc/Introduction.md

         additional input devices such as a LeapMotion or Kinect sensor.
     </li>
     <li>
-        SLScene is the toplevel class of the framework that represents the scene with its properties.
+        SLScene is the top-level class of the framework that represents the scene with its properties.
 The scene content is created in SLScene::onLoad.
-        It also holds one or more pointers to SLSceneView instancies.
+        It also holds one or more pointers to SLSceneView instances.
     </li>
     <li>
         SLSceneView represents a dynamic real time 3D view onto the scene.